dome of the rock jerusalem

 The Palestinian-Controlled West Bank

 The West Bank is so-called because it resides on the left bank of the River Jordan.
 On entering Palestinian-controlled territory we passed road signs for "Gaza", "Hebron" and "Ramallah", place names so frequently associated with dramatic events in Western news bulletins.
 "This really feels like adventure travel.
 I'm a real traveller now", I stupidly thought to myself.
-I took a gulp and decided it would be circumspect to text message a couple of friends as to my whereabouts and who I was travelling with.
+I took a gulp and decided it would be circumspect to message a couple of friends as to my whereabouts and who I was travelling with.
 Who was this Jason, anyway?
 Could we trust him?
 How ridiculous it was to jump into the car of a complete unknown and head into a 'country' unrecognised by much of the international community.
 Such menacing thoughts toyed with my mind as we drove toward our first stop in the West Bank - a place I had heard about ever since I could remember: Bethlehem.
+Bethlehem.
+Bethlehem!

 bethlehem